ebrusoni/ssftw3/README.md

 ## Experiments and installation

+First, note that the code in this repository is an extension of the work performed by the authors of \[1\].
+Hence code that is partly identical to this one can be found in the [repository](https://github.com/chrislybaer/aaai-ssft) accompanying \[1\].

-The auction simulation experiments require pyjnius, for its correct installation we refer to the [repository](https://github.com/chrislybaer/aaai-ssft) accompanying \[1\].
+The auction simulation experiments require pyjnius, for its installation we refer to the [repository](https://github.com/chrislybaer/aaai-ssft) accompanying \[1\].

 For running the compiler flag optimization tests install [compiler gym](https://compilergym.com/index.html)
 ```bash
 pip install -U compiler_gym
 ```
 as well as [CK](https://ck.readthedocs.io/en/latest/index.html)
 ```bash
 pip install ck
 ```
 Additionally install the [benchmark datasets](https://github.com/ctuning/ctuning-programs) via the CK framework
 ```bash
 ck pull repo:ck-autotuning
 ck pull repo:ck-env